WPChill/strong-testimonials/readme.txt

 ### Is this the right plugin for you?

-It's important to understand this plugin's intended use case: A small business with up to a few hundred testimonials or reviews, maybe using categories for different products or services, that needs flexible display options and a customizable form for accepting new testimonials.
+Intended use case: A small business with up to a few hundred testimonials or reviews, maybe using categories for different products or services, that needs flexible display options and a customizable form for accepting new testimonials.

 If that describes you, this plugin will work in just a few steps.